dmehra/dmehra.github.io/_posts/2017-02-05-testers-digest-1-testers-role.md

 ---
+title: "Tester's Digest #1: Tester's Role"
-description: Topic -- Tester's Role
+excerpt: Topic -- Tester's Role.
+Let's take a look at what today's testers do.
 ---

 TESTER'S DIGEST